SebastianGaud/SebastianGaud/README.md

 One of my favorite place to hangout is [Hashnode](https://hashnode.com/) AMAZING!!
 Developer blog platform!
 I'm planning on write something there!
 Maybe you'll find me there in the future!

-- 🔭 I’m currently working on nothign!
+- 🔭 I’m currently working on nothing!
 But I would like to start and help in some open source projects!
 - 🌱 I'm currently trying to understand how I can use docker as a developer!
 - 📫 How to reach me: you can reach me on [my linkedin profile!](https://www.linkedin.com/in/sebastiano-gaudeano/)!
 (Atm is only in Italian but I'm working on it!)
 - 😄 Pronouns: He/Him